rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 Any given CoSERV transaction can operate according to either model.
 The consumer decides which model to use when it forms a query.
 The CoSERV result payload can convey both the aggregated result and the audit trail as needed.
-The payload size is inevitably smaller when the shallow model is used, but the choice between the two models is a question for implementations and deployments.
+The payload size may be smaller when the shallow model is used, but the choice between the two models is a question for implementations and deployments.

 Although CoSERV is designed to support aggregation, it is not a requirement.
 When aggregation is not used, CoSERV still fulfills the need for a standard conveyance mechanism between Verifiers and Endorsers or Reference Value Providers.